A Good Man Is Hard to Find (short story)

 "A Good Man Is Hard to Find" is a Southern gothic short story first published in 1953 by author Flannery O'Connor who, in her own words, described it as "the story of a family of six which, on its way driving to Florida [from Georgia], is slaughtered by an escaped convict who calls himself the Misfit".

-The story remains the most anthologized and most well-known of all of O'Connor's works.
+The story remains the most anthologized of all of O'Connor's works.

 Publication history

 "A Good Man Is Hard to Find" was first published in 1953 in the multi-author short-story anthology Modern Writing I published by Avon.
 The story appears in her own collection of short stories A Good Man Is Hard to Find and Other Stories published in 1955 by Harcourt.
 In 1960, it was included in the anthology The House of Fiction, published by Charles Scribner's Sons, and later included in numerous other short-story collections.

 Plot

 Bailey, the head of an Atlanta household, prepares to take his family on a vacation to Florida.
 Bailey's mother (known only as "the grandmother" throughout the story) wants to go to East Tennessee to visit relatives instead, and warns Bailey that a convict called The Misfit has escaped from prison and is heading towards Florida.
 The family, including Bailey, her grandson John Wesley, her granddaughter June Star, and her infant grandchild, tended to by her daughter-in-law, ignore her.
 When they leave the next morning, the grandmother occupies the backseat of the family's car, dressed finely so that if she is killed in an accident, she can be recognized as a Southern lady.
 She hides the family's cat, Pitty Sing, in a basket between her legs, not wanting to leave it home alone.

 While traveling, the grandmother points out scenery in Georgia.
 Her grandchildren respond by berating both Georgia and Tennessee, and the grandmother reminds them that in her day, children were more respectful.
 She delights in seeing a naked black child waving from a shack, finding the image quaint.
 She sees a graveyard which was once part of a cotton plantation that she jokingly says has "Gone with the Wind".
 She tells her grandchildren that when she was young she was courted by a man who, as an early owner of Coca-Cola stock, died wealthy.

 The family stops for barbeque at the Tower Restaurant after passing a series of billboards proclaiming the restaurant and food as "famous" and the proprietor, Red Sammy Butts, as "the fat boy with the happy laugh".
 On arrival, the family finds that the place is somewhat run down.
 Red Sammy charms the grandmother but is rather scornful of his own wife, a mistrustful waitress who worries about being robbed by The Misfit.
 The grandmother promptly declares Red Sammy "a good man", and the two reminisce about better times while lamenting the decay of values.